For Students

 Letters of Recommendation

 If you have received an A in one of my courses and/or were an active participant in class or office hours, I am happy to consider writing a letter of recommendation.
-That being said, I should know more about your aspirations by the time you’re emailing me about _____.
+That being said, I should know more about your aspirations by the time you’re emailing me about a letter.
 If I don’t have this background, I’m not sure how you’d look any different from your competition in a letter.
 Consider me as a potential letter writer sooner—way sooner than the application date—so I can write something of use to your reviewers.
 If you think I would be able to write a strong letter, please email me with the following, and we can set up a meeting: